wipeout-phantom-edition/wipeout-phantom-edition/README.md

 **Extraction on Startup**: Upon launching, the game will check for missing data files and attempt to extract them from a disk image.

-**Removal of Disk Image Files**: Once the game successfully loads into the main menu, the disk image files are no longer required and can be removed.
+**Removal of Disk Image Files**: Once the game successfully loads into the main menu once, the disk image files are no longer required and can be removed.

 **NOTE: Since reading the file system in the disk image is non-trivial, a hash-based search is performed on the data track of the disk image.
 This can be slow on systems with less than 8 CPU cores.**